Uthama Puthiran (1958 film): Plot

 One night, the soldiers notice Parthiban getting into the palace, and they reach Amutha's room.
 She makes him escape by making him wear Vikraman's costume.
 While leaving, he meets his mother, but pretends to be Vikraman.
 When he is talking to her, Vikraman arrives, and they scuffle.
 Parthiban escapes, but when he comes again to meet Amutha, he is thrown into prison.

 Through the maidservant, the queen learns that Parthiban is also her son.
 She goes to the prison and orders his release.
 By then, Vikraman arrives with Naganathan, who confirms they are brothers, but states that the kingdom cannot afford to have two brothers fighting for power.
 Vikraman does not wish to share the kingdom and to avoid anyone recognising him, orders that Parthiban be masked and imprisoned.
 Parthiban has an iron mask locked on his face; its key is with Vikraman.

 Amutha and Parthiban's friend Ponnan hatch a plan to rescue Parthiban.
 Amutha makes Vikraman insensibly drunk after a dance and takes the key.
 Parthiban's associates reach the prison, set him free, put the same on Vikraman's face and dump him in prison.
-Parthiban assumes charge of the kingdom and introduces citizen friendly policies which are welcomed by the people.
+Parthiban assumes charge of the kingdom and introduces citizen-friendly policies which are welcomed by the people.

 Naganathan suspects foul play.
 By then, Vikraman sends a message to Naganathan by writing on his dinner plate about Parthiban impersonating him.
 Naganathan releases Vikraman, brings him to the assembly and stops the coronation of Parthiban as the king.
 In the fight that ensues between Naganathan's army and Parthiban's people, Naganathan dies.
 Parthiban and Vikraman fight despite a plea from their mother.
-When Vikraman loses, he escapes in a chariot wearing his mask.
-Parthiban tries to stop him, but he rushes away.
+When Vikraman is overpowered, he escapes in a chariot and Parthiban tries to stop him, to no avail.
 Vikraman dies when his chariot falls off a cliff.
 Parthiban and Amutha become the new rulers of Malarpuri.